hazelcast/hazelcast-cpp-client/examples/README.md

 This folder contains an extensive collection of Hazelcast C++ Client code samples, which helps you to learn how to use Hazelcast features.
 The following lists the samples with their brief descriptions.

-**adaptor** — Examples for using hazelcast containers with raw pointers instead of shared pointer, where ownership can not be claimed.

 **aws** — Configure and use AWS discovery.

 **backpressure** — Enable backpressure on client invocations.